kinshuk4/daily-coding-problem-solutions/problem651_700/README.md

 This type of formula, with `AND` statements joining tuples containing exactly one `OR`, is known as `2-CNF`.

 Given a `2-CNF` formula, find a way to assign truth values to satisfy it, or return `False` if this is impossible.

+## Daily Coding Problem: Problem #689 [Easy]

+This problem was asked by Jane Street.

+The United States uses the imperial system of weights and measures, which means that there are many different, seemingly arbitrary units to measure distance.
+There are 12 inches in a foot, 3 feet in a yard, 22 yards in a chain, [and so on](https://en.wikipedia.org/wiki/Imperial_units#Length).

+Create a data structure that can efficiently convert a certain quantity of one unit to the correct amount of any other unit.
+You should also allow for additional units to be added to the system.